hoangsonww/Employee-Management-Fullstack-App/README.md

 ## Overview

 The Employee Management System is a dynamic full-stack application that seamlessly combines cutting-edge and traditional technologies.
-By integrating a modern React frontend with a classic Spring Boot backend, this project demonstrates how new and established technologies can harmoniously work together to create a robust and efficient application for managing employee and department data.
+By integrating a modern **React** frontend with a classic **Spring Boot** backend, this project demonstrates how new and established technologies can harmoniously work together to create a robust and efficient application for managing employee and department data!

 ## Key Technologies